Served: At least 6 years

-During October 1906, Henry White was paroled from the Mansfield Reformatory where he had been incarcerated for shooting his girlfriend in Columbus, Ohio.
-On October 21, 1906, he and his acquaintance of three weeks, Sadie Freeman, posing as husband and wife, rented a room at Reuben Tilford’s Colored Boarding House on Anderson Street.
+On October 21, 1906, he and his acquaintance of three weeks, Sadie Freeman, who had spent four separate terms in the Springfield and Dayton Work Houses for Theft, posed as husband and wife, and rented a room at Reuben Tilford’s Colored Boarding House on Anderson Street in Franklin.
 Then, White set about to burglarize homes and businesses almost every night thereafter.

 Tilford (71) became suspicious of White’s nocturnal activities and wrote a letter to Marshal Basore.
 In the letter, he described White as always having on his person a firearm and two razors.
 Marshal Basore was sufficiently convinced to conduct surveillance on White.

 On October 30, Tilford found Marshal Basore in Squire Corwin’s office and informed him that White and his “wife” were at the traction station in Earhart’s Drug Store and about to get away with valises suspected of containing stolen property.